Lower Cost / Less Flexible

 Revolvers

-Revolving line of credit wherein availability is limited to the lesser of total facility size and a borrowing base, often set at ~80% of eligible receivables plus ~50% of eligible inventory (the traditional collateral base); certain specialty lenders can include other 'assets' such as purchase orders in the borrowing base
+Revolving line of credit wherein availability is limited to the lesser of total facility size and a borrowing base, often tied to eligible receivables, plus of eligible inventory (the traditional collateral base); certain specialty lenders can include other 'assets' such as future A/R and purchase orders in the borrowing base

 Security and Ranking